darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 ## rating

-This is the classic rating selection widget that used to be shown in darktable's top panel by default.
+This is the classic rating selection widget that used to be shown in Ansel's top panel by default.

 ![rating filter](./collection-filters/rating-filter.png#w33)